mssm-labmmol/gmak/README.md

 - [TODO] python3 compatibility
 - [TODO] allow specifying ```gmx``` path
 - [TODO] ```make test``` for all tests
-- [TODO] identify properties by id instead of nature, allowing using the same property more than once (/e.g./ optimize using density at two temperatures)
+- [TODO] identify properties by id instead of nature, allowing using the same property more than once (*e.g.* optimize using density at two temperatures)
     - [DONE] gridOptimizer
     - [TODO] rest of code...